bldl/emplace-spidermonkey/README.md

     42
   ```

-  Self-hosted code is a bit different to normal js, given that you can effectively and easily edit/create functions you want.
+  Self-hosted code is a bit different to normal JavaScript™, given that you can effectively and easily edit/create functions you want.
   This can cause problems, more on this later.

 </details>